PolymerPatel/MSE_Analytics_Calculator/Binary Phase Diagram Tool/README.md

-# Binary Phase Diagram Generator - Usage Guide EXAMPLE
+# Identifying a Material with a Binary Phase Diagram - Usage Guide Brainstorming

-This tool allows materials scientists and engineers to easily generate publication-quality binary phase diagrams with proper labeling, references, and customizable features.
-It's designed to be flexible enough for various material systems while maintaining accuracy and visual clarity.
+This tool will assist Materials Scientists and Engineers to easily match a literature referenced binary phase diagrams with material thermal properties to identify a material or alloy.

-## Installation
+##User Interface

+Protocol for application:

+At start of application, the program should create the (empty) materials lists The program should offer a menu for the user to select from The program should perform the user’s selected task The program should offer the menu in a loop until the user enters “q”

+Backend integration checklist items:

+Create a data table or database to pull the information from.
+Building a database in lists or APIs from critical materials will be an uphill challenge.
+Develop and organize the chatbot's database with research-backed information. - Langchain and hugging face

+Positioning to showcase its value.
+Finding users to test it out as a decision-making or educational resource for a sustainable material management system.

+## Installation: This example use-case was generated with AI and serves as a brainstorming session with a volunteer

 ```bash
 # Clone the repository or download the script